-- 1. Secure a copy of the Parents' Confidential Statement from your high school counselor.
-Have this completed by your parents or guardian and sent to the College Scholarship Service, Box 1501, Berkeley, California 94701, before February 15. - Apply for admission to the University.
+- Submit either the Parents' Confidential Statement of the College Scholarship Service or the American College Testing Family Financial Statement.
+Secure a copy from your school counselor and forward it to the address indicated on the form by February 15. - Apply for admission to the University.
 The Admissions office will automatically send you an Application for Financial Aid, which should be completed and returned to the University as soon as possible.
-NO AWARD CAN BE MADE UNTIL THE PCS HAS BEEN ANALYZED AND THE STUDENT ADMITTED. - 3.
-Arrange to take the Scholastic Aptitude Test of the College Entrance Examination Board in December or January. - 4.
-Submit all admission credentials (transcripts, Application for Admission, SAT scores and the \$10 application fee) by February 15.
+NO AWARD CAN BE MADE UNTIL THE PCS HAS BEEN ANALYZED AND THE STUDENT ADMITTED. - Arrange to take the Scholastic Aptitude Test of the College Entrance Examination Board in December or January. - Submit all admission credentials (transcripts, Application for Admission, SAT scores and the \$10 application fee) by February 15.